delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Updating the Program
 ================================================================================

+CodeSnip automatically checks online for available program updates.
+If it finds that an update is available it displays a notification window at the bottom right of the main window.
+That window has a button you can click that opens your default browser at a web page that downloads the new version of the program.

+Once the updated version is downloaded you must close CodeSnip install the program in the usual way.

+You can change the frequency with which CodeSnip checks for updates, or turn off the feature, from the "Updates" tab of the "Preferences" dialogue box.
+You can display this dialogue box from the "Tools | Preferences" menu option.

-You can use the "Tools | Check For Program Updates" menu option to find out if an updated version of CodeSnip is available.
-If so you will be directed to a page on delphidabbler.com from where the updated program can be downloaded.
+You can also check for program updates manually at any time from the "Tools |
+Check For Program Updates" menu option.
+Once again you will be directed to a web page from where the updated program can be downloaded.

-Beta and preview releases are not normally notified using this method.
-You will need to keep an eye of the CodeSnip news feed to find out when these programs are released.
-Use the "Help | CodeSnip News" menu option to see the news, or subscribe to the feed in your news reader - see below for details.
+Neither of the above methods will detect beta and preview releases of the program.
+To find out about those you should subscribe to the CodeSnip news feed (see below).
+Alternatively you can view the latest news from the feed from the "Help | CodeSnip News" menu option.

+NOTE: You may need to configure your firewall to permit CodeSnip to access the internet otherwise the automatic updating may not work.

 Known Installation and Upgrading Issues